 These prefabricated townhouses are part of the Nehemiah program to build the largest affordable housing development for first-time homebuyers in New York City.
-More than 800 homes are being built on a 45-acre former landfill site in east Brooklyn, planned around a vibrant community-oriented streetscape and neighborhood.
-The first two phases and phase 3B, approximately 287 of 578 townhouses, are now complete with phase 3A under construction.
-Individual modular units are constructed in a nearby factory and trucked to the site where they are then joined together into two-, three- and four-story houses.
-To create visual interest and distinct identities, multiple facade types were designed, each of which can be clad in one of a dozen different colors of siding.
+More than 800 homes have been built on a 45-acre former landfill site in east Brooklyn, planned around a vibrant community-oriented streetscape and neighborhood.
+Individual modular units were constructed in a nearby factory and trucked to the site where they were joined together into two-, three- and four-story houses.
+To create visual interest and distinct identities, multiple facade types were designed, each of which could be clad in one of a dozen different colors of siding.

-A modern interpretation of traditional Brooklyn townhouses, stoops line the street leading to a raised front door.
+Stoops line the street leading to a raised front door in a modern interpretation of traditional Brooklyn townhouses.
 Parking is along rear alleys in the interior of each block, allowing the homes to open directly onto the sidewalk.
-Our prefabrication design and construction methods for the townhouses were featured in the Museum of Modern Art's recent exhibition on prefab homes.